 Why the green season?

-- Photographers prefer the green season and for good reason.
+- Photographic safaris in Botswana are best during the green season for good reason.
 Lighting is favourable and the opportunity to witness the interaction between predator and prey is a thrilling although often bittersweet.

 - Birding is excellent at this time of the year as migratory species converge into a flurry of feathers, colours and chirps.